zzzprojects/docs/entityframework-dynamicfilters.net/pages/getting-started/overview.md

 ## Description

-**EntityFramework Dynamic Filters** is a library that Creates global and scoped filters for Entity Framework queries.
+**EntityFramework Dynamic Filters** is a library that creates global and scoped filters for Entity Framework queries.

 The filters are automatically applied to every query and can be used to support use cases such as Multi-Tenancy, Soft Deletes, Active/Inactive, etc.